quantstamp/halo2-analyzer/README.md

 1. Go to "korrekt"

 2. Run `cargo run` with relevant halo2 version feature flag (the circuit is hard-coded in main.rs, in the future this should be a library)
-    You must enable at least one of the available feature flags
+    You should use `--no-default-features` for the current setup where the default flag is set to `use_zcash_halo2_proofs` and enable at least one of the available feature flags

     ```bash
     cargo run --no-default-features --features use_zcash_halo2_proofs